kubernetes-sigs/external-dns/docs/tutorials/azure-private-dns.md

 Then apply one of the following manifests depending on whether you use RBAC or not.

 The credentials of the service principal are provided to ExternalDNS as environment-variables.
-At the end of this section, we additionaly describe how to provide them as a _file_.
+At the end of this section, we additionally describe how to provide them as a _file_.

 ### Manifest (for clusters without RBAC enabled)
 ```yaml